 93-21-13.
 Emergency domestic abuse protection orders

-(1)(a) The court in which a petition seeking emergency relief pending a hearing is filed must consider all such requests in an expedited manner.
+(1)(a) The court in which a petition seeking emergency relief pending a hearing is filed must consider all such requests in an expedited manner and shall not refer or direct the matter to be sent to another court.
 The court may issue an emergency domestic abuse protection order without prior notice to the respondent upon good cause shown by the petitioner.
 Immediate and present danger of abuse to the petitioner, any minor children or any person alleged to be incompetent shall constitute good cause for issuance of an emergency domestic abuse protection order.
 The respondent shall be provided with notice of the entry of any emergency domestic abuse protection order issued by the court by personal service of process.

 (b) A court granting an emergency domestic abuse protection order may grant relief as provided in Section 93-21-15(1)(a).